darthsalad/DarthSalad/README.md

 ## More about me:

-- 🔭 I am currently working on [MovieNix - A movie streaming platform](https://github.com/saswatsam786/movieNix)
+- 🔭 I am currently working on [Sorting Visualizer - A sorting visualizer made using ReactJS](https://github.com/DarthSalad/Sorting-Visualizer)

 - 🌱  I’m currently learning **React, Flutter and Cloud (AWS)**